rhysd/vim-color-spring-night/gen/README.md

 To generate a colorscheme file:

 ```
-$ cargo run -- --repo ..
+$ cargo run -- --dir ..
 ```

-Without `--repo` option, it dumps output to stdout.
+Without `--dir` option, it dumps output to stdout.
 Please see `--help` for more detail.

 To run tests: